hansliss/IECTools/README.md

 Bravida SystemHouse Solutions Integra Easy Connect (IEC) API toolkit

 ## Introduction
+This is a (hopefully ever-expanding) set of tools meant to be somewhat useful for an advanced Integra admin or an integration architec/developer, or at the very least provide examples of how to use IEC in an efficient manner.

+I'm not in any way affiliated with Bravida SystemHouse - this is completely unofficial in every sense.

 ### Dependencies
 This requires the "zeep" SOAP library.
 Install with
 ```bash